Denial-of-service attack: History

 In February 2020, Amazon Web Services experienced an attack with a peak volume of 2.3 Tb/s.
-In July 2021, CDN Provider Cloudflare boasted of protecting its client from a DDoS attack from a global Mirai botnet that was up to 17.2 million requests per second.
-Russian DDoS Prevention provider Yandex said it blocked a HTTP pipelining DDoS attack on Sept.
+In July 2021, Cloudflare boasted of protecting its client from a DDoS attack from a global Mirai botnet that was up to 17.2 million requests per second.
+Russian DDoS prevention provider Yandex said it blocked an HTTP pipelining DDoS attack on Sept.
 5. 2021 that originated from unpatched Mikrotik networking gear.
+In the first half of 2022, the Russian invasion of Ukraine significantly shaped the cyberthreat landscape, with an increase in cyberattacks attributed to both state-sponsored actors and global hacktivist activities.
+The most notable event was a DDoS attack in February, the largest Ukraine has encountered, disrupting government and financial sector services.
+This wave of cyber aggression extended to Western allies like the UK, the US, and Germany.
+Particularly, the UK's financial sector saw an increase in DDoS attacks from nation-state actors and hacktivists, aimed at undermining Ukraine's allies.